Ian2731/Web-Scraping-Application/README.md

   - Visited the Mars Facts webpage and used Pandas to scrape the table containing facts about the planet

 - Mars Hemispheres
+  - Visited the USGS Astrogeology site to obtain high resolution images for each of Mar's hemispheres